Poikilos/modern_armor/modern_armor/3d_armor_character.md

 ### Material
 (second material ID)

 The notes below are on the blocks of the mesh that have the "Armor" material ID (the second ID).

-The issues expressed will assist with painting but are not planned to be "resolved" ever, since existing skins depend on the odd UV layout.
+The issues below will assist with painting but are not planned to be "resolved" ever, since existing skins depend on the odd UV layout.

 #### Leggings
 (includes 1 pixel of the torso block as the "waist")